MasteryEducation/SecuritiesExamsMastery.ca/content/csc/10/4/index.md

 - [ ] Generating additional income from a stagnant stock
 - [ ] Rolling forward an option that’s about to expire

-> **Explanation:** A protective put is purchased to limit downside risk—like an insurance policy—on an existing long position in the underlying asset.
+> **Explanation:**( A protective put is purchased to limit downside risk—like an insurance policy—on an existing long position in the underlying asset.)

----

 ### Which of the following best describes the binomial model for option pricing?